webfans/bbs/README.md

-# bbs
+# PHPbbs
-Help rookie entry,Learn the basics of PHP
+This PHPbbs demo Help rookie entry,Learn the basics of PHP